gipsi/code.log/March2017.md

 * 2017-03-04: Day 56
 #Having lots of fun with droidedit - except its the free version and ads get in the way.
-Trying to get my nav bar into a [flexbox container](https://medium.freecodecamp.com/understanding-flexbox-everything-you-need-to-know-b4013d4dc9af#.nhp69jpbk)
+Trying to get my nav bar into a [- flexbox container -](https://medium.freecodecamp.com/understanding-flexbox-everything-you-need-to-know-b4013d4dc9af#.nhp69jpbk)

 * 2017-03-04: Day 55